Kahlan-walcott/GVSU-CIS350-lokds/README.md

 ### Running it
 1. If you just typed $\textsf{\color{#DC143C}import pygame}$, type $\textsf{\color{#DC143C}exit()}$.
 2. On this page, in the command line type $\textsf{\color{#DC143C}python3 src/Maingame.py}$.
 3. Now you can play our game.
 Have fun!
+(Use the left and right arrow keys to move left or right.
+Use the up arrow key to jump.
+Use the ESC key to restart the game from anywhere or exit the game from the home page.
+Use your mouse to click the start button or the exit button on the home page.)
 ## Windows users
 ### Setting it up (Command Prompt or Windows PowerShell)
 Note: There can be different Python commands so try all of them, they are $\textsf{\color{#DC143C}python}$, $\textsf{\color{#DC143C}python3}$, and $\textsf{\color{#DC143C}py}$.
 Wherever you see $\textsf{\color{#DC143C}py}$ replace it with the Python command that works for your computer.
 If $\textsf{\color{#DC143C}py}$ works then you can just copy what we have.